dleblanc/akka-streams-crawler/README.md

 #### This is the code for the [Redacted] interview challenge: (http://algo.work/interview)

 This approach uses Akka Actors and Akka-HTTP to crawl a nested JSON structure.
-You can run it locally via running the "StreamBasedCrawler" main class, or host it on Algorithmia via the Interview1 class.
+You can run it locally via running the "StreamBasedCrawler" main class.

 It scales well to many thousands of resources (see below for testing), and uses a nested Futures oriented approach, so fetches resources in an eager yet non-blocking fashion.